 4. Visit The Health Insurance Marketplace

-The marketplace (aka HealthCare.gov) lets individuals find and apply for health insurance coverage that matches up with their needs and budgets.
-While the open enrollment period ended January 31, 2017, you may qualify for a special enrollment period.
+The federal marketplace (aka HealthCare.gov) lets individuals find and apply for health insurance coverage that matches up with their needs and budgets.
+While the 2017 open enrollment period on the federal marketplace ended December 15, 2017, you may qualify for a special enrollment period.